 Fig. 14.
-Rare earth element (REE) distribution in samples and calculated Ce and Eu anomalies for NFIF bands and MFIF.
+Rare earth element (REE) distribution in samples and calculated Ce and Eu anomalies.
 (A), NASC normalized REE distribution in various rock facies.
-(B), Ce anomalies.
-(C), Eu anomalies and light REE (LREE) vs. heavy REE (HREE) ratio in the NFIF bands and MFIF.
-Similar trends were reproduced for Post Archean Australian Shale (PAAS) normalized REE (McLennan, 1989; Bau and Dulski, 1986), exemplified by the inset in B.
+(B), Ce and Eu anomalies.
+(C), Eu anomalies and light REE (LREE) vs. heavy REE (HREE).
+Similar trends were reproduced when REE data were normalized with the Post Archean Australian Shale standard (McLennan, 1989; Bau and Dulski, 1986).
+This is exemplified by the insert in B.